-- 4.20 Paragraph 226 of the draft 2024 NPPF sets out transitional arrangements for local plans that are to be published before, or within one month, of the publication of the new NPPF, expected at the end of 2024.
-Where the emerging annual housing requirement is 200 dwellings or fewer below the published relevant Local Housing Need figure (this being the figure derived from the draft new methodology), the plan can be examined under the current 2023 NPPF. - 4.21 The Councils intend to publish the Strategic Plan before the end of 2024, and therefore are proceeding under these transitional arrangements.
-The option of waiting for a final revised NPPF, conducting a further Green Belt review and starting the plan making process again has been rejected, as there is a pressing need to put adopted plans into place as soon as possible to provide planning certainty and ensure early delivery of strategic sites.
-Starting the plan making process from scratch would take several years and require a full update of the evidence base at considerable cost. - 4.22 Table 3 below shows the Strategic Plan housing targets fall within the scope of the transitional arrangements.
+- 4.14 Paragraph 234 of the 2024 NPPF sets out transitional arrangements for local plans that are to be published before, or within three months of the publication of the new NPPF (12 March 2025).
+Where the emerging annual housing requirement is within 80% of the Local Housing Need figure (this being the figure derived from the new methodology), the plan can be examined under the 2023 NPPF. - 4.15 The Councils intend to publish the Strategic Plan on 12 March 2025, and therefore are proceeding under these transitional arrangements.
+The option of conducting a further Green Belt review and starting the plan making process again has been rejected, as there is a pressing need to put adopted plans into place as soon as possible to provide planning certainty and ensure early delivery of strategic sites.
+Starting the plan making process from scratch would take several years and require a full update of the evidence base at considerable cost. - 4.16 Table 3 below shows the Strategic Plan housing targets fall within the scope of the transitional arrangements.

-Table 3: Compliance with Draft NPPF Transitional Arrangements
+Table 3: Compliance with 2024 NPPF Transitional Arrangements

-Draft 2024 NPPF Housing Need (plan period) Housing Target Housing Target minus Housing Need (2023- 2041) Housing Target minus Housing Need (annual average)
+2024 Standard Method Housing Need Housing Target Housing Target minus Housing Need (2023-2041) Housing Target as percentage of Housing Need

+2023-2041 2023-2041

-Broxtowe Borough 11,844 8,250 -3,594 -200
+Broxtowe Borough 11,175 8,950 -2,225 80%

-Gedling Borough 11,970 8,370 -3,600 -200

-Nottingham City 26,118 26,690 572 32
+Nottingham City 22,451 26,690 4,239 119%

-Rushcliffe Borough 14,958 11,360 -3,598 -200
+Rushcliffe Borough 14,946 11,960 -2,986 80%

-Greater Nottingham 64,890 54,670 -10,220 -568

-^{} This equates to an average of -142 between each of the four councils.

-4.23 As required to satisfy the transitional arrangements, the difference between each of the council's annual Housing Target and the new annual standard method housing need is 200 homes or fewer.

-Moreover, footnote 83 of the draft 2024 NPPF explains that where joint local plans are in preparation, the total plan shortfall is to be apportioned
+Strategic Plan area 48,572 47,600 -972 98%

-- to each local authority equally to determine whether a shortfall exceeds 200 dwellings per annum.
-Following this approach results in a shortfall of 142 homes per authority (568 divided by 4). - 4.24 Figure 1 shows how the housing targets compare with housing need calculated using both the draft standard method and the current 2023 standard method, and housing supply.
-It assumes the housing supply in Gedling is made up through future non strategic allocations.
+- 4.17 As required to satisfy the transitional arrangements, the difference between each of the council's annual Housing Target and the new annual standard method housing need is within 80%.
+Moreover, the 2024 NPPF refers to a local plan's housing need rather than individual local authority housing need, and the Strategic Plan meets 98% of the plan area local housing need. - 4.18 Figure 1 shows how the housing targets compare with housing need calculated using both the 2024 standard method and 2023 standard method, and housing supply.